 Or if stone isn’t your style, pick a chopping board made from natural products.
 There’s Acacia or Teak, or sustainable bamboo is mould, scratch, stain, heat and water resistant – while also inviting warm wood tones into your space.

-- Time to get a time piece
+5. Add a time piece

 Whether you need to know when to turn the oven on or when to check the stove for the teatime rush, a clock can help you create your masterpiece in the nick of time.